mrsilentemmanuel/Personal-Website/src/data/about.md

 - At 12, I was the best Mathematics Student, thanks to Mr Mundanga.

-- My brother put a computer in my bedroom in 2003 when I was 14.
+- My brother put a computer in my bedroom when I was 14.
 It was an old Compaque Pentuim 3 that ran MS 98.

 - The first software I installed was XP.